Ruby try &.

 foo += 1 # undefined method `+' for nil:NilClass

-While using operator &.
+While using operator &. you are safe.

 obj = nil